nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/pages/explore/explore_clinical_narrative.md

 {% include custom/section.warnbanner.html %}

 ## Clinical Narrative Section Content##
-The Clinical narrative section carries a clinical narrative detailing a patient’s reason for attendance and results from the diagnostic and treatment process.
+The Clinical narrative section carries details of the clinical narrative.
 Where possible, very brief,items in bold are subheadings and should be formatted as such in any html sent:

-**Clinical narrative**.
+- **Clinical narrative** - A description detailing a patient’s reason for attendance and results from the diagnostic and treatment process.

 ##  Example Clinical Narrative Section ##